lego-js/toggle/README.md

 # Toggle Element States

+To install the module run: `npm install --save lego-toggle`

-To use in your module import the lib like so:
+To use the toggle library, import like so:
 ```
-import * as toggle from '{path/to/lib}/toggle/index';
+import * as toggle from 'lego-toggle';
 ```

 The first argument of each constructor is a HTMLElement, the second is an object of settings.